DataCueCo/slate/source/index.html.md

 # Events

+## Authorization

+All events endpoints are meant to be sent from your user's browsers using our embedded script.
+This endpoint only requires your API Key.

+## Format
 All events are registered in a similar format.
 There are 4 main objects in each request.

 | Parameter | Required | Description                                                               |